OliverStone01/Make-an-app-in-8-days-2025/lesson-3/lesson-3.md

 <img alt="image and text without modifiers" src="" style="">

-Now we have added our text, we want to left allign everything in the VStack.
-To do this, we can click on the VStack and use the inspector pannel on the right side of the screen and at the top is `Alignment`.
+Now we have added our text, we want to left align everything in the VStack.
+To do this, we can click on the VStack and use the inspector panel on the right side of the screen and at the top is `Alignment`.
 Here we will choose the left most button.
 Next, we are going to add a spacing between each item in the VStack.
 Above `Alignment` in the inspector area, you will see `Spacing`.
 We will put 20 here to create the spacings.

-Once we use this button, the code will be updated with the relevent modifier to adjust all elements in the VStack to the left.
+Once we use this button, the code will be updated with the relevant modifier to adjust all elements in the VStack to the left.
 Here is how it looks:
 ```
 import SwiftUI